50 Legendary Artifacts From Chinese Mythology

 - Duo Wen Tian Wang (多闻天王): The Northern King.
 Other than whips, he is assisted by a divine ferret.
 Note that in most Chinese temples though, Duo Wen Tian Wang is shown holding a golden pagoda instead.

 - Bajiao Shan (芭蕉扇): In Journey to the West, there were two Bajiao Shan, or Banana Leaf Fan.
 One was an armament of the Gold and Silver Horn Demon Brothers.
 The more famous one was the signature artifact of the Princess of the Iron Fan.
 The Princess’ one was capable of summoning cyclones and storms with just a casual flap, and in the story, needed by Sun Wukong to extinguish the Flaming Mountains.
 (J)

 - Baolian Deng (宝莲灯): The Precious Lotus Lantern.
-This was the incredibly powerful artifact of Chinese folkloric goddess Sansheng Mu.
+This was the incredibly powerful artifact of goddess Sansheng Mu in Chinese mythology.
 After Sansheng Mu was imprisoned within Mount Hua for marrying a mortal, her son used the lantern to free her.

 - Baopi Nang (豹皮囊): The Leopard Skin Bag.
 One of the treasures of Nezha and used by the boy warrior to store his many other legendary artifacts.
 (I)